moorepants/moorepants.info/content/blog/introducing-resonance.rst

 What To Improve
 ===============

-- Need classroom that fits the class (tables!)
+- Need classroom that is appropirate for the class activities (i.e. need tables!)
+- Analytical ODEs need to be shown after the computational methods, could motivate students to learn more about them.

 Conclusion
 ==========